BIRD-Laboratories/CODDash/README.md

 # CODDash
 As of Dec 4 I am taking steps to find a successor for the project.
+I will also transfer the repo to the future maintainer.

 ## Known Issues:
 Venv Script doesn't enter Venv